guglielmopescatore/MongoDB_dashboard/README.md

 1. Input the MongoDB connection string, database name, and collection name.
 2. Click the "Load Data" button to fetch the data.
 3. Choose the type of plot you want to see (Bar Chart or Line Chart) from the dropdown menu.
+4. Click the "Export Data to CSV" button to export the data.

 ## Contributing